 The second observation I made was the large number of drugstores that offer the flu vaccine.
 For Americans, drugstores are roughly the equivalent of Japan’s ubiquitous convenience stores in terms of their high volume of customers.
 Like Japanese convenience stores, they are also generally open 24 hours a day, seven days a week.
 For the many shoppers who patronize them, drugstores are not only a convenient place to have their prescriptions filled.
 Customers can also make purchases of basic groceries such as milk as well as toiletries and other daily household products.
 Drugstores in the United States however serve an additional function as a place where customers can be vaccinated.
 Following the recommendations of US vaccine policy-makers in 1995, some states began allowing pharmacists to administer the flu vaccine upon completion of a short training course.
 Today all 50 US states permit pharmacists to vaccinate certain populations against the flu, and in some cases, other routine vaccines.

 Though there are state-level variations, in general, the range of vaccines pharmacists are allowed to provide is on the rise.
 Indeed, some states even permit pharmacists to administer the HPV (human papillomavirus), hepatitis B, and pneumonia vaccines in drugstores.
 From the mid-1990s as a means of promoting better public health, US regulators have gradually broadened the scope pharmacists’ duties to allow them to perform certain medical interventions.
-By expanding their duties though the relaxation of regulations, public health authorities have allowed pharmacists to play a more direct role in the public health system.
+By expanding their duties through the relaxation of regulations, public health authorities have allowed pharmacists to play a more direct role in the public health system.

 In Japan, while the role of pharmacists has also been evolving in recent years, it is still limited primarily to dispensing medications and providing important information to patients such as contraindications.
 Unlike their American counterparts, however, they are not permitted to administer vaccines.
 There are numerous explanations for this divergence, one being Japan’s medical environment.
 Because of the relatively large network of neighborhood clinics, particularly in urban areas, and shorter waiting time to see a physician than in the United States, the introduction of policies to facilitate vaccination seems unlikely and unnecessary.

 This essay has compared some of the differences in the vaccination practices in the United States and Japan.
-One message that it provides is that public health policy-makers—whether in the United States or Japan—strive to achieve the same end: preventing the spread of infectious disease to those with the highest level of risk.
+One message that it provides is public health policy-makers—whether in the United States or Japan—strive to achieve the same end: preventing the spread of infectious disease to those with the highest level of risk.
 However, as shown above, the approaches that regulators employ to achieve this aim differ significantly.
 US regulators’ recommendations to introduce mandatory vaccination programs and facilitate inoculation by expanding the role of the pharmacist within the public health system serve as examples.

 Since the implementation of Japan’s Preventive Vaccine Law in 1947, changes in US regulations have strongly influenced the formulation of vaccine policies in Japan.
 As Japanese policy-makers search for ways to improve public health, they are likely to continue to take notice of the US vaccine policy changes, particularly those that have achieved favorable public health outcomes.
 Yet introducing mandatory vaccination programs or allowing medical professionals other than physicians to provide vaccination outside the traditional hospital setting are not items currently on the Japanese policy agenda and are not likely to become ones.
-As long as differences exist in the two countries’ medical environment and prevalence for certain diseases, inoculation practices are not likely to converge.
+As long as differences exist in the two countries’ medical environment and prevalence of certain diseases, inoculation practices are not likely to converge.

 Professor, Faculty of Economics, Hosei University